shubhiM/objects/README.md

 #### Compilation of Objects

-We store class information in class descriptors, which stores class methods.
-If a class is inheritated from a base class, the class descriptor should have a pointer to the class descriptor of its base class.
-For a class
+We store class information in class descriptor, which stores class methods.
+The address of class descriptor are stored as global variables.

 ```
 class Base